 But if you don’t want the products listed, make sure they are removed and the price is adjusted accordingly.
 Sales teams are sometimes under pressure to sell a certain amount of these products each month and are penalized if they don’t.
 Sometimes they are so desperate to hit that target that they reduce the price of the vehicle and add the products in until the price gets to the number you already agreed.

 If you’re ok with what’s effectively an extra discount, then go ahead.
-But if you’re not, don’t accept them taking the products out but still keeping the overall price the same.
+But if you’re not, don’t accept them taking the dealership add-ons out but still keeping the overall price the same.
 If you haven’t experienced this yourself, don’t think it doesn’t happen occasionally.
 It does, and I should know.